 That should be something you both decide and agree on before proceeding with the order.
 If they don’t want to show you a draft of the artwork, find out what changes you’re welcome to request to the piece free of charge once it’s completed.

 Once you receive your initial draft and you need to provide feedback, be as clear and straightforward as possible to guarantee your artist will understand your requests.

 Additionally, always point out the things you’ve enjoyed as well as the things you think need tweaking.
 Positive feedback will make your chosen artist feel happy and get their creative juices flowing.

-When an artist is happy when working on your piece, you can feel confident the result will be amazing!
+When an artist feels happy while working on your piece, you can rest assured the result will be amazing!

 5. Receive your final work of art + Check everything is correct!

 After your artist has received your feedback they will proceed to complete your order!